This my sound weird to you but… I LOVE coconut oil for my hair, not so much for my skin.

-Coconuts contain between 45-48% Lauric Acid, a fatty acid that has antibacterial properties.
-A 2009 study has shown that it can kill propionibacterium acne, the bacteria that causes acne.
+Coconuts contain between 45-48% lauric acid, a fatty acid with antibacterial properties.
+A 2009 study shows this acid can kill propionibacterium acne, the bacteria that causes acne.

 Coconut Oil Is The Best Hair Oil Ever

-Enough about skin.
-What does coconut oil do for hair?
-A lot.
-Unlike most oils, coconut oil can penetrate inside the hair shaft, conditioning and nourishing hair from within.
+Coconut oil is one of the very few oils that can penetrate inside the hair shaft, strengthening and nourishing your hair from within.
 It makes it stronger, shinier, and protects it from hydral fatigue.